Sahara (2017 film)

-Sahara is a 2017 3D animated adventure film directed by Pierre Coré (in his directorial debut) and distributed by StudioCanal.
+Sahara is a 2017 CGI animated adventure film directed by Pierre Coré and distributed by StudioCanal and Netflix.
 The film was released on January 18, 2017, and received mixed reviews from critics, praising its visuals, humour, music and choreography but condemning its plot and pacing.

 Plot

 In the desert, where the animals are called "Dusties", Ajar the cobra and his best friend, Pitt the scorpion, steal a watermelon from a camelcade, only to have it taken by an older cobra named Saladin.
 The duo are a frequent target of belittling by Saladin and are viewed as outcasts.
 Ajar, tired of being a "loser", decides they should go into the Oasis, a haven for the rich and highly sophisticated green snakes but is forbidden to the Dusties.

 Ajar disguises himself as a green snake and then enters the Oasis.
 He meets a green snake named Eva, who disguised herself as a Dusty in attempt to escape the Oasis.
 They are then ambushed by Secretary birds, who chase them to the edge of a cliff.
 Eva and Ajar jump off the cliff, landing in a river.
 The disguises wash off in the river, revealing their true identities to one another.
 Being a Dusty, Ajar is not able to swim and almost drowns, but is saved by Eva, who revives him with mouth-to-mouth resuscitation.
-Ajar and Eva become friends after that and Ajar falls in love with Eva, but Eva is then captured by Omar, a snake charmer and skinner.
+Ajar and Eva become best friends after that, and Ajar falls in love with Eva, but Eva is then captured by Omar, a snake charmer and skinner.

-Ajar gives chase, but he and Pitt are captured by Chief-Chief, one of the secretary birds guarding the Oasis.
+Ajar gives chase, joined by Pitt, but they are captured by Chief-Chief, one of the secretary birds guarding the Oasis.
 The two are taken to the birds' base, where Chief-Chief and the other birds threaten to kill them.
 However, Ajar uses Gary, Eva's lazy and dim-witted brother, as a hostage, and they escape on the back of one of the secretary birds.
 When Pitt accidentally stings the bird, it loses consciousness and the trio continue on the ground.

 Meanwhile, Eva meets other snakes that have been caught by Omar, including the coral snake twins, Lulu Belle and Lily Belle, a charming green snake named George, a white snake named Pietra, who dislikes her, but greets her like the others do, and a red python named Rita.
 The snakes tell Eva of their professions, and Omar then takes them all out, where he plays the flute.
 Eva tries to escape Omar, but is hypnotized by the sound of the flute and goes back.
 When the snakes are returned into the basket, Pietra offers Eva a method of escape through a hole in the basket in an attempt to get rid of her.
-However, both are caught by Omar.
-He forces them to compete in a dance-off.
+However, both are caught by Omar, and he forces them to compete in a dance-off.
 Eva wins, while Pietra is put into the basket of snakes that are to be skinned.